Net zero targets

 The LTS lays out how Türkiye intends to reach net zero by 2053.
 Despite its 2053 net zero target, Türkiye’s LTS reiterates the NDC goal of peaking emissions only by 2038 at the latest.
 This calls into serious question how Türkiye can achieve net zero just 15 years after peaking its domestic emissions.
 A net zero pathway requires emissions to start falling as soon as possible – not near the end of the next decade.

-Türkiye’s LTS can be improved by:
+Türkiye’s net zero target can be improved by:

 - Explicitly covering international aviation and shipping in the net zero target.
-Given Türkiye’s plans to become an international trading hub including plans to construct 31 new ports aiming to advance international maritime freight transportation, this is all the more relevant (İklim Değişikliği Başkanliği [Climate Change Directorate], 2024).
+Given Türkiye’s plans to become an international trading hub, including plans to construct 31 new ports to advance international maritime freight transportation, this is a very relevant factor when designing a path to net zero (İklim Değişikliği Başkanliği [Climate Change Directorate], 2024).

 CAT analysis of net zero target